 Richard married his college sweetheart, Angela, and they have two sons, Elliott and Evan.
 When his litigation schedule permits, Richard enjoys spending time on the farm with his family.
 He has been a long-time Sunday school teacher and Deacon of Brookwood Baptist Church.

-- Represents largest publicly traded operator of general acute care hospitals in the United States in multiple business litigation matters throughout Alabama and Mississippi.
+- Represents the second-largest publicly traded operator of general acute care hospitals in the United States in multiple business litigation matters throughout Alabama, Florida, Louisiana, Mississippi and Tennessee.

 - Represents regional engineering and construction companies in a broad scope of legal matters ranging from business transactions to litigation, handling all aspects from the bid process to the final certificates of occupancy.